 Anaesthetics are scary.
 For many patients they are the scariest part of an operation.

-As an Anaesthetist you will be trained to manage these fears.
+As a CT1 in anaesthesia you will be trained to manage these fears.
 Anaesthetists accept the overall responsibility for their patients wellbeing before, during and after an operation.
 They are the lynchpin that holds everything together, and the people that other doctors call in a crisis.
 And away from the operating theatre, anaesthetists are involved in a broad range of activities, from childbirth to dentistry.

 The most attractive things about the specialty are:-

 - It is rewarding and fulfilling speciality.

 - It can be stressful but generally its is great fun.

 - We work in teams, and there is a strong sense of cameraderie